How to stop dog going upstairs

 5. Use positive reinforcement: Reward your dog with treats and praise when they refrain from going upstairs.
 Positive reinforcement will positively reinforce their desired behaviour.

-See also How to reheat paella
+See also How to pronounce legumes

 6. Block access: Block off the stairs or install stair gates if your dog is persistent.
 This will physically prevent them from climbing upstairs and keep them safe.